xiajian/rhg-zh/zh/r-syntax.md

 The exception is assigned to the variable $!, and the position in the source file is assigned to the $@.

-The word `raise' is not the reserved word in Ruby. raise is the method of the Kernel module.
-There is an alias named fail. begin
+The word 'raise' is not the reserved word in Ruby. raise is the method of the Kernel module.
+There is an alias named fail.

+**begin**

 Examples: